jeremytammik/tbc/a/1963_point_cloud.md

 Additionally the `PointCollection` has the member `GetpointBufferPointer`; this could then provides a faster way to count the points in each block to establish if the block needs further subdividing.

-Many thabnks to Richard for his helpful advice and great expertise.
+Many thanks to Richard for his helpful advice and great expertise.